 - 1 teaspoon pure vanilla extract

-- 3/4 cup old-fashioned oats gluten free if needed
+- 3/4 cup old fashioned rolled oats gluten free if needed

 - 3/4 cup crispy rice or other puffed grain cereal, whole grain if possible (I used this one)